pbinkley/microcopying_1940/index.markdown

 undertaken.</p>

 <p>That Committee will undoubtedly have a very important task to perform.
 Its duties will be heavy, without any
 doubt.
-But it will be an exceedingly important task and I am <span style="page" id="page14">[p.14]</span> sure it can command the hearty cooperation of everybody who is interested.</p>
+But it will be an exceedingly important task and I am <span class="page" id="page14">[p.14]</span> sure it can command the hearty cooperation of everybody who is interested.</p>

 <p>The Committee will perhaps be chosen a little